GoogleCloudPlatform/jenkernetes/README.md

 * `kubectl create -f setup/master/pod_config.yaml`

+### Configuring GKE's firewall
+Run `gcloud compute instances list` to identify your instance names.
+Then, run `gcloud compute instances describe <YOUR-INSTANCE-NAME>` and look for YOUR_CLUSTER_TAG of the form `gke-<YOUR-CLUSTER-TAG>-<NODE-ID>`.

+This line makes sure that web traffic to port 8080 is allowed.

+* `gcloud compute firewall-rules create jenkins-webserver --allow TCP:8080 --target-tags gke-<YOUR-CLUSTER-TAG>-node`

+### Viewing your Jenkins instance
 Creating the service automatically assigns it an external (ephemeral) IP, which we can find by listing Kubernetes services.

 * `kubectl get services`